The following are excerpts that were taken from my handwritten journals from 2003.

 I wrote in my journal non-stop, jagged entry after jagged entry.
 I barely slept because I didn’t want to miss a thing.
 On each connecting flight, I met people who asked where I was heading.

-I had to keep pinching myself to keep it real.
+I was terrified and had to keep pinching myself to keep it real.